MartinDevStudent/moviesApp/README.md

 - Pagination for list view pages
 - Multi criteria search: Movie search form with appropriate controls/ list view for search result
-- Backend Auth API integration (login page/form with context for logged in user - shows username in header)
+- Backend Auth API integration (login page/form with context for logged in user - shows username in header, 'logout' button removes it)

 - Submitting a review persists the movie review to DynamoDB